Literary Livewire

 Haddix has a lot of good ideas and topics in the story, like her new conjectures about the myth, Ella’s time in the dungeon, and statements about happiness: ”Happiness was like beauty–in the eye of the beholder.”
 I also liked how Ella had a can-do attitude and did not limit herself in her options.
 When she was still at her stepmother’s house she planned to run away and become a tutor, a smart solution.

-But I found some parts of the book underdeveloped, such as the relationships between the characters, the conflicts in and outside of the castle, and the day to day actions of life for Ella.
+But I found some parts of the book underdeveloped, such as the relationships between the characters, the conflicts in and outside of the castle, and the day-to-day actions of life for Ella.
 It didn’t seem like a true portrayal of castle life.
 Maybe I’m being too harsh, it is after all a fairy tale and thus the details are up to interpretation.
+Continue reading

 The Book of Mordred